 - Interference with or disablement of your operations;

 - Introduction of a threat posed to the public, your customers, or your personnel; and/ or

 - Damage, whether bodily or to the natural environment.

-What Is An Emergency Action Plan (EAP)?
+What Is An Emergency Response Plan (EAP)?

 An emergency action plan (EAP) is a written document that is intended to organize and support the actions you and your employees take during on-the-job emergencies.